-In every kitchen, orange juice is used as a refreshing beverage.
-It has a good flavor and acidity to use for baking and enhances the taste of foods.
-If you do not have orange juice or are allergic to oranges, You can also use a substitute for orange juice to give a twist to your food in your daily cooking need.
+Orange juice is used as a refreshing beverage.
+It has a good flavour and acidity for baking and enhances the taste of foods.
+If you do not have orange juice or are allergic to oranges, You can also use a substitute for orange juice to give a twist to your food in your daily cooking.
 No doubt, no ingredient can entirely replace orange, but you can undoubtedly become close.

 alternatives to orange juice